Top Agile Metrics for Effective Team Management

 10. Throughput

 Throughput measures average tasks processed in each time unit.
 You can also call it a measure for story points per iteration.
-It represents a team’s productivity level.
+It represents an agile team’s productivity level.
 Throughput helps you understand the effect of workflow on business performance.
 You can get a better overview of the capacity of your team.
 However, it doesn’t show the starting point of tasks.

 11. Blocked Time